Comparing Cure Medical Catheters

 Until 2010, the most commonly used plasticizer in MDs was di-(2-ethylhexyl) phthalate (DEHP), which can account for 30 to 40% of the weight of plastics for medical use.
 As they have no chemical bond with plastic materials, phthalates are easily released into the environment and DEHP can be released from MDs

 Phthalates are the subject of increasing concern owing to their effects on human health.
 Proof of their toxicity has led European regulators to restrict the use of certain phthalates in numerous products.
-MDs containing phthalates classified as class 1 or 2 carcinogenic and mutagenic chemical substances and/or toxic for reproduction [DEHP, di-butyl-phthalate (DBP), benzyl-butyl-phthalate (BBP)] must be labelled as such.
+MDs containing phthalates classified as class 1 or 2 carcinogenic and mutagenic chemical substances and/or toxic for reproduction [DEHP, di-butyl-phthalate (DBP), benzyl-butyl-phthalate (BBP)] must be labeled as such.
 For at-risk populations (children, pregnant or breastfeeding women), the use of these substances must be justified.
-In France, since July 2015, the use of MDs with DEHP is banned in paediatric, neonatal and maternity departments.9
+In France, since July 2015, the use of MDs with DEHP is banned in pediatric, neonatal, and maternity departments.9

 Di(2‐ethylhexyl)phthalate (DEHP) is a reproductive and developmental toxicant in animals and a suspected endocrine modulator in humans.
 There is widespread exposure to DEHP in the general population.
 Patients can be additionally exposed through DEHP‐containing medical devices.

 DEHP is used as a plasticizer for polyvinyl chloride (PVC).
 Soft PVC can consist of up to 40% DEHP.
-Thus, DEHP is a major component, e.g. in flooring, carpeting, roofing, vinyl wall covering, upholstery, wire and cable sheathing, clothing, packaging and toys.
-In the non‐PVC‐field DEHP is used in detergents, industrial solvents, wetting agents or lubricating oils, e.g. for lacquers, colours or adhesives.
+Thus, DEHP is a major component, e.g. in flooring, carpeting, roofing, vinyl wall covering, upholstery, wire and cable sheathing, clothing, packaging, and toys.
+In the non‐PVC‐field DEHP is used in detergents, industrial solvents, wetting agents, or lubricating oils, e.g. for lacquers, colors, or adhesives.